it-dainb/maingames/README.md

 # Exercise 2 - LLM deployment

-This solution applies advanced quantization techniques using AutoRound and GPTQModel to compress and accelerate large language models for low-bit inference.
+This solution applies advanced quantization techniques using [AutoRound](https://github.com/intel/auto-round) and [GPTQModel](https://github.com/ModelCloud/GPTQModel) to compress and accelerate large language models for low-bit inference.
 In our exercise, we compared a baseline FP16 model (bigscience/bloomz-1b1) with a quantized 4-bit version (itdainb/bloomz-1b1-w4g128-auto-gptq).

 ## Techniques and Evaluation

 **Quantization Technique:**
 - **AutoRound Algorithm:**
-  Uses sign gradient descent to fine-tune the rounding and minmax values of model weights over 200 steps.
+  Uses sign gradient descent to fine-tune the rounding and minmax values of model weights over 1000 steps.
 This method competes with recent quantization approaches without incurring additional inference overhead.
 - **GPTQModel Toolkit:**
   Implements various quantization backends (e.g., TRITON, MARLIN, BITBLAS) to optimize inference speed on CPU/GPU.
 The quantized model not only supports GPTQ but is also designed to easily integrate additional methods like QQQ.